Jooyeshgar/moadian/README.md

 ```
 ## Usage

-To use this package, you will need to obtain a username and private key from intamedia.ir.
+To use this package, you will need to obtain a username, private key and certificate from intamedia.ir.
 Once you have your credentials, you can configure the package in your Laravel application's `.env` file:

 ```
 MOADIAN_USERNAME=your-username-here
 MOADIAN_PRIVATE_KEY_PATH=/path/to/private.key
+MOADIAN_CERTIFICATE_PATH=/path/to/certificate.crt
 ```
-The default location to store the private key is:
+The default location to store the private key is: storage_path('app/keys/private.pem');\
-storage_path('app/keys/private.pem');
+The default location to store the certificate is: storage_path('app/keys/certificate.crt');

 You can then use the `Moadian` facade to interact with the Moadian API.
 Here are some examples: